Create Automated CI/CD Builds Using GitHub Actions and DockerHub

 Setting Up DockerHub

 The GitHub action that you will set up will push the application image to the DockerHub repository.
 Therefore, you must have the correct access token for GitHub Actions to access your DockerHub account.
-On your DockerHub, you will create an access key for GitHub to connect to your DockerHub account.
+In the DockerHub account portal, you will create an access key for GitHub to connect to your DockerHub account.
 You can create a new access key as follows:

 Navigate to your account setting, security and click on the New Access Token: